The 16-year immunization visit should include:

 The Adolescent Immunization Initiative developed a rationale for a 16-year immunization platform in the form of a white paper, which is linked for your convenience.

-Brought to you as a public health service by the National Meningitis Association, Inc. (NMA) and Sanofi Pasteur Inc. The NMA does not endorse specific products or brands.
+Brought to you as a public health service by the National Meningitis Association, Inc. The NMA does not endorse specific products or brands.
 NMA policies restrict funders from controlling content.